This case study is published under StratumCGI's

 into the building.

-They asked for a landscape crop of the hero frame for
+They asked for a landscape crop of the hero render for

 agency email banners and a portrait crop for social and